Episcopal Diocese of Lexington

-The Episcopal Diocese of Lexington is the diocese of The Episcopal Church with jurisdiction over eastern Kentucky.
+The Episcopal Diocese of Lexington is the diocese of the Episcopal Church with jurisdiction over eastern Kentucky.
 It was created in 1895 from the Diocese of Kentucky which continues to have jurisdiction of the western portion of the state.
 The cathedral for the Diocese of Kentucky is located in Louisville.
 The Diocese of Lexington is in Province 4 and its cathedral, Christ Church Cathedral, is in Lexington, as are the diocesan offices.

 The diocese's greatest membership strength is in the Bluegrass region in and around Lexington, with a smaller pocket of strength in the Northern Kentucky suburbs of Cincinnati.
 The diocese has several small congregations in the Appalachian portion of the state.
+In 2024, the diocese reported average Sunday attendance (ASA) of 2,027 persons, down from 2,854 in 2015.
+Reported membership declined from 6,923 in 2015 to 6,186 in 2023.
+No membership statistics were reported in 2024 national parochial reports.
+The 34 reporting congregations of the diocese had $6,607,328 in plate and pledge income in 2024.